Horseheath Nutrition

 Principal Causes

-EMS – Equine Metabolic Syndrome caused by obesity, especially in ponies.
-It causes imbalances in blood sugar/fat/insulin ratios, which result in insulin resistance which can trigger laminitis.
+EMS – Equine Metabolic Syndrome due to obesity, especially in ponies, causes imbalances in blood sugar/fat/insulin ratios, which results in insulin resistance.

 Molasses-free blends based on alfalfa & oat straw could be used, with a little soaked low-sugar beet pulp for palatability.
 If poor condition is a problem, add some cooked linseed meal.
 Starch + sugar content is about 7.5%; copra’s is 11% & full fat soya’s is 18%.
 In cold weather adding a cupful or 2 of vegetable oil to the daily diet can help prevent weight loss.